RicardoBritoBrens/Blog/Working/How to install Python on mac OS/US/How to install Python on mac OS.md

 According to the official site python is a programming language that lets you work quickly and integrate systems more effectively.

-I have seen frameworks that has python as programing language like [Odoo](https://www.odoo.com/es_US/) for the backend and the people that work with them it say that with Odoo the limit is only the sky.
+I have seen frameworks that has python as programming language like [Odoo](https://www.odoo.com/es_US/) for the backend and the people that work with them it say that with Odoo the limit is only the sky.

 Let's begin